pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.hbs.md

     ![REGISTER button on the right side of the header.](../../images/getting-started-tap-gui-5.png)

-1. **Register an existing component** prompts you to type a repository URL.
-   Type the link to the `catalog-info.yaml` file of your choice or use the following sample definition.
+1. In the repository URL text box, type the link to the `catalog-info.yaml` file of your choice or use the following sample definition.

 1. Save this code block as `catalog-info.yaml`.